 University of Lynchburg will name one entrance to Hall Campus Center to honor Thomas C. Tiller, who served the College for nearly 50 years as an alumnus, professor, vice president, and dean.

 A dedication ceremony will be held on April 22 from 5:30 to 6:15 p.m. at the Dell-facing entrance that leads into Hall Campus Center’s Memorial Ballroom.

-Former Lynchburg College President Dr. Carey Brewer appointed Dr. Tiller to serve as a special assistant and then as vice president for administration to help ease the transition when Brewer retired.
+Former University of Lynchburg President Dr. Carey Brewer appointed Dr. Tiller to serve as a special assistant and then as vice president for administration to help ease the transition when Brewer retired.
 When Dr. George Rainsford became president, Tom served as dean of students once again before joining the School of Education faculty where he taught in the counselor education program.
 He was a driving force in the Lynchburg and Virginia Counseling associations.

 He is a past recipient of LC’s T. Gibson Hobbs Memorial Award, which recognizes alumni for service to church, the community, and the College, and the Elsie Bock Award for Excellence in Citizenship.

 In 1994, as the senior faculty member, Dr. Tiller became the seventh college marshal, bearing the University of Lynchburg mace until his retirement in 2007 when the Thomas C. Tiller Scholarship was established by colleagues and friends.
 The scholarship is awarded annually to graduate students who have completed their undergraduate degree at University of Lynchburg.